Alterna-te/My-work/README.md

 # My-work
-On tthis repository yo can see my little works on python
+On this repository yo can see my little works on python